1. /

 This is another great season to study in Madrid.
 By September, temperatures are more bearable and most locals have returned from their beach houses with a tan and renewed energy.
 The good weather usually lasts until at least November, so there’s still plenty of time to get out and explore the city with fewer tourists.
 As the days get shorter, the city’s annual Autumn Festival includes a broad program of cultural activities to keep you entertained after class.
 Before you know it, you’ll be brushing up on your Christmas vocabulary ahead of the winter holidays.

-Get cozy and study Spanish during Madrid’s Winter
+Get cozy and brush up your Spanish during Madrid’s Winter

 Make no mistake, Madrid can get cold in winter.
 Sitting at around 650 meters above sea level in the middle of Spain’s meseta central (inner plateau/plain), the city is exposed to chilly continental air.
 But the sun is still often shining, and crisp winter days are great for exploring the city without so many tourists – just make sure you have a good winter coat!
 This is a time to enjoy Madrid’s Christmas markets, visit world-class museums, eat some hearty cocido and practice your Spanish over chocolate con churros.
 It’s also ski season, and there are several resorts in the mountains just north of Madrid that can be reached easily in a day trip.